-Moderate temperatures and ample supplies of food and water bring a number of migratory species to Tampa Bay each fall.
+Moderate temperatures and ample supplies of food and water bring a number of migratory species to Tampa Bay each winter.

-Below are several of the best birdwatching spots in the area, according to the Tampa Audubon Society.
+Below are several of the best birding spots in the area, according to the Tampa Audubon Society.

 6920 E. Fletcher Ave., Tampa